sts10/sts10.github.io/_posts/2022-05-26-alternative-problem-metaphors.markdown

 > And these diseases have been seen as deserved.
 Your computer was infected because you did something morally objectionable, like torrenting a video game, stealing an album, or searching for porn.
 In opening an email attachment from a stranger, you acted foolishly and what did you think would happen?
 To let your machine become infected was to have been at the very least thoughtless and, at the worst, culpable — you sent the plague.
 The implied lesson of any such infection, then, was that you, the user, needed to be careful and responsible.

 In conclusion Zucchi offers us the idea that metaphors, as we've been discussing them, may outgrow their purposes after a time.

 > Sontag’s Illness and Its Metaphors ends with the notion that the kind of anxieties dealt with by metaphors of illness will likely outlast the usefulness of the metaphor itself.
 On our computers, viruses cannot stand for themselves — as independent agents, as actors with their own volition.
 They always stand in for power, and their presence is a reminder of the power that the individual user, ultimately, does not have.
 When the image of the computer virus is no longer useful, perhaps that apparent powerlessness will become easier to see and confront.

 This implies that explanatory metaphors need to be revisited occasionally to see if their explanatory power is still worth the trade-offs of what they hide.
+Our ("Our") understanding of either or both sides of the metaphor (computer errors and biological disease, in this case) can shift.
+I think it's pretty obvious that almost every culture's understand of "plagues" or contagious diseases has shifted dramatically since 2017.

 This temporal element is not something I picked up on in _Metaphors We Live By_.
 However, authors do take care to explain that these metaphors are necessarily partial, not total.
 "If [they] were total, once concept would actually _be_ the other, not merely understood in terms of it.
 For example, time isn't really money."
 That this already-partial explanatory power may wane as our ("our") understanding of one or both of the connected concepts (computer errors and biological disease, in this case) changes makes sense within Lakoff and Johnson's framework.